 The majority of learners who purchase them add them to their CV, but it's important to note that certificates do not imply the award of credit points or the conferment of a university qualification.

-Where a course or program is accredited this information will be included on the course or program information page.
+Where a course is accredited this information will be included on the course description page.

 Shipping and Delivery

 If you've purchased an upgrade or paid for a premium course, we'll send you a printed certificate.
 You can find more about shipping here.